aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

 ## Step 1: Setting Up the Environment

-In this first step, we will initialize our graphics environment and create a blank canvas for our drawing.
+First we create a blank canvas that will host our drawing.

 ```csharp
 public static void Run()